Kapana (grilled meat)

 Kapana is a way of preparing raw meat, typically beef, in Namibia by grilling it on an open fire.
 The grilled meat is often sold at stalls in open markets; it is cut into small pieces and grilled and sold while it is cooking.
-People from all walks of life come and enjoy the meat.
-There are often many people selling it at one place, so the price is always negotiable.
+There are often many people selling it at one place, so the price is usually negotiable.
 Kapana business has contributed in a small way to the economic development of the country by giving unemployed young people an opportunity to start their business with a very low capital and look after their family.
 The township of Katutura in Windhoek is known for its kapana.